xzel23/utility/README.md

     - New class `DarkModeDetector`.
     - New record `LicenseData`.
     - New class `RecentlyUsedDocuments`.

+- Package `utility.concurrent`
+    - added `scheduleTaskGroup()` to schedule a group of tasks that will be displayed with a title in the Swing and JavaFX ProgressView implementations.

 - Package `utility.crypt`
     - Introduced a new package that replaces the old `CryptUtil` class in `utility.lang`.